centreon/centreon/centreon-gorgone/docs/modules.md

 # Module implementation

-Each module should have a hook.pm and a class.pm file with some mandatory function implemented.
+Each module should have a hook.pm and a class.pm file with some mandatory functions implemented.

 ## hook.pm